Scholarships

 Scholarship Description:

-• Two scholarships for at least $500 will be awarded.
+• Two scholarships for $750 will be awarded.

 • Morrison-Crow Wing County Corn Growers reserves the right to award additional scholarships and/or dollar amount depending on the funds we have available.
 All scholarship decisions will be made by the County scholarship committee and are final.